Thanks for watching the video! Check out the LearnAutoBodyAndPaint VIP Program to learn more about DIY auto body work and paint.

 To get started and learn more for FREE, download the FREE 85-Page Auto Body And Paint Manual and get started!

 It’s Tony from LearnAutoBodyAndPaint.
+Thanks for joining me today in today’s blog entitled, 2k Filler Sealer Primer Flash Time (Is Sanding Needed Between Coats?).
 I have a lot of videos on the website, giving a lot of tips to help you with your own car projects, you can check this blog here entitled Final Sanding HACKS – 2K Prime, Glaze Putty, Dry/Wet Sand, Clean and Prep for Paint!

 I hope you enjoyed today’s video on my Q&A series.
 Please don’t forget to Like, Share and Subscribe to my channel!